 The typical transition involves:

-- Contract review and termination notice
+- Contract review and termination notice period

-- Data preparation and transfer
+- Data preparation, cleaning, and secure transfer

-- System setup with the new provider
+- System setup and testing with the new provider

 - Parallel processing period for verification